Taxpayers experiencing financial hardships may explore bankruptcy to discharge certain tax debts.

 Chapter 13 involves debt repayment over a period.
 Tax debts are generally considered priority debts, requiring full repayment.

 Some non-priority tax debts may be dischargeable under specific conditions, akin to Chapter 7.
-Chapter 13 allows creating a repayment plan for other debts, aiding financial management.
+Chapter 13 allows for creating a repayment plan for other debts, aiding financial management.

 Dischargeability of Tax Debt in Bankruptcy: